 Clean the sieves of sieve shaker using cleaning brush if any particles are struck in the openings.
 Record the weight of each sieve and receiving pan.
 Weigh approximately 100 g (W) of representative dry sample.
 Assemble the sieves in an order such that each lower sieve has smaller openings than the one above.
 Carefully pour the coir pith sample into the top sieve and place the cap over it.
-Place the sieve stack in the mechanical shaker and shake for 10 minutes in a mechanical sieve shaker.
+Place the sieve stack in the mechanical shaker and shake for 10 min in a mechanical sieve shaker.
 Remove the stack from the shaker and carefully weigh and record the weight of each sieve with its retained sample.
 In addition, remember to weigh and record the weight of the bottom pan with its retained sample.
 Obtain the mass of sample retained on each sieve by subtracting the weight of the empty sieve from the mass of the sieve + retained sample, and record this mass as the weight retained on the data sheet shown in Table 1.
 The sum of these retained masses should be approximately equals the initial mass of the coir pith sample.
 A loss of more than two percent is unsatisfactory.

 F-3 CALCULATION

-F- 3.1 Determination of Particle size less than 1 mm
+F- 3.1 Determination of particle size less than 1 mm.
 Calculate the percent retained on each sieve by dividing the weight retained on each sieve by the original sample mass.
 Calculate the cumulative percentage retained (X) on each sieve by adding the percentage of sample retained on that sieve and all the sieves above it.
 Calculate the percent passing (or percent finer) by starting with 100 percent and subtracting the cumulative percent retained on each sieve.
 Make a semi logarithmic plot of particle size vs percent finer.
 The percentage finer corresponding to 1 mm particle size is then determined.

 Particle size less than 1 mm = Percentage finer corresponding to 1 mm